nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_bundle_structure.md

 ## The Digital Child Health Event Message Bundle Structure with DCH Data Items ##

-Finally, using the [Immunisation Administration event](explore_immunisation_administration.html) as an example, the following components are added to the DCH Event Message Bundle structure in order to fulfill the data item requirements specific to the event.
+Finally, using the [Vaccination Administration event](explore_vaccination_administration.html) as an example, the following components are added to the DCH Event Message Bundle structure in order to fulfill the data item requirements specific to the event.

 <img src="images/explore/dchdataitems.png" style="width:90%;max-width:90%;">